stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/03-access-the-cluster/access-the-cluster.md

 ### Login with CLI

-1. In your `OpenShift Console`, click your username at the top right corner and select `Copy login command`.
+1. In your `OpenShift Console`, click your username in the top right corner and select `Copy login command`.

     ![Copy login command](images/copy-login-command.png)